gkmit-dikshant/colearn-docs/docs/technical_use_case.md

     1. User selects “Sign up with Email”.
     2. Fills form with name, email, and password.
     3. System validates inputs and checks existing email.
-    4. If new email, system generates 6-digit OTP.
+    4. If new email, system generates an OTP.
     5. OTP sent to user’s email.
     6. User enters OTP for verification.
     7. On success, account created and verified.